flashcordon/big-history/Mystères-physique.md

 gravité ne décroît alors plus avec la distance en 1/R 2, mais en 1/R.

+Do galaxies always contain dark matter?
+Since most of the dark matter is in the outskirts of a galaxy, possible exceptions would be galaxies that have been tidally stripped, and the dwarfs that might have formed by dissipative settling from tidal streams.
+Apart from such effects, dark halos are expected to be universal in the standard ΛCDM cosmology.
+There are possibly interesting challenges to this prediction.
+The large S0 galaxy NGC 3115 is in the field, which is unusual because most S0s at this luminosity are in clusters.
+If it has a dark matter halo with mass typical of its stellar mass then the halo of NGC 3115 must be much less dense than usual, the halo core radius much broader (Cappellari, Romanowsky, Brodie, et al. 2015).
+The low surface brightness satellites NGC1052-DF2 and NGC1052-DF4 of the elliptical NGC 1052 also look like exceptions.
+Keim, van Dokkum, Danieli, et al. (2022) argue that “the dark matter halo masses of these galaxies cannot be much greater than their stellar masses.”
+It is too soon to declare a challenge to the ΛCDM theory from the evidence of galaxies with little dark matter, but the development of the empirical evidence will be worth following

 ### L'amas de la balle (Bullet cluster)

 The combination of X-ray and gravitational lensing data for the`bullet cluster’